Shetland in summer

-This one shows the Aith Lifeboat and Coastguard helicopter displaying their ability to work together. two of the emergency services The downdraft from the rotor blades disturbs the sea's surface and almost obscures the lifeboat.
+This one shows the Aith Lifeboat and Coastguard helicopter displaying their ability to work together.
+Lifeboat and helicopter work together The downdraft from the rotor blades disturbs the sea's surface and almost obscures the lifeboat.
 This photo was taken at the annual Aith Lifeboat Gala in June 2013.The house in the photo is where my mother was born and brought up.
 She was born there in 1917 describes her early life in the book "Slyde in the Right Direction" which was published by The Shetland Times Ltd.

 While most of the rest of Britain enjoyed high temperatures and sunshine throughout July, Shetland endured many hours of misty weather - more on the east side than the west side.
 However I did get out on some sunny days.

-The weather was windy and cold so instead of the planned two hours of knitting we stopped after about an hour, just before the rain came. knitting in a circle Damp yarn is not so easy to knit, and damp knitting needs to be properly dried before it's stored for the next time.
+The weather was windy and cold so instead of the planned two hours of knitting we stopped after about an hour, just before the rain came. everyone knitting in a circle Damp yarn is not so easy to knit, and damp knitting needs to be properly dried before it's stored for the next time.
 After we stopped knitting, and as they prepared to gather the knitting together, there was a chance to walk around and see all the starting pieces which had been knitted individually.
 Kerstin had requested that the knitters used red yarn.
-Waiting to get started on the knitting They were all different, showing different techniques and levels of skill.
-These pieces were joined in the Faroe Islands using brown yarn; the knitting in Shetland was in green. the damp knitting will need to be dried It will be interesting to see how this piece progresses.
+Kerstin explains They were all different, showing different techniques and levels of skill.
+These pieces were joined in the Faroe Islands using brown yarn; the knitting in Shetland was in green. the knitting is tidied up It will be interesting to see how this piece progresses.
 In spite of the weather, everyone seemed to be smiling and I think there might be interest in creating a large piece of collaborative knitting in Shetland, and bringing together many knitters.